 Tell us an example of a specific memorable work you did that is very close to you.

-It’s my first internship in my very 1st year of college.
+It was my first internship in my very 1st year of college.
 I knew a senior through some mutual friends.
-He had a start-up providing home delivery service for various items.
+He was running a start-up providing home delivery service for various items.
 So, my role involved getting in touch with various restaurants and cafes to get them on board and outsource their home delivery to us.
 I guess it was just 2-3 of us working.
 Now it sounds like such a small thing, but back then, it meant a lot to me.
 Like getting into formals, setting up meetings and talking to such senior people.
 I have always been an introvert but somehow in meetings I talk the most.
 Whenever I used to get a call asking me to go to a client and talk, I was ready instantly.

 One specific meeting I remember was with an industry leader.
 While setting up the meeting, I thought I’d meet an assistant or somebody.
 I entered and realised he was the owner himself.
 I had no idea about the industry, or about the work they did as such.
 During the meeting, on seeing that I was not very well prepared, he told me to tell the truth no matter what.
 No matter how small or big your work is, just be honest, you will go a long way.
 And that’s when I promised to myself that that was the one thing I will follow my whole life.
 He asked me a few questions and I didn’t know the answer, so I answered on the basis of assumptions.
 Later, when I got back home, I confirmed with the owner if what I said was true- a few weren’t.
 I instantly emailed the person I had a meeting with, apologising and then gave him accurate details.